lincolnschick/battleship/documentation/documentation.md

 ```

 ##### Why JavaScript?
-- We felt that while Battleship was achievable in an object oriented lanugage like C/C++, we wanted to strive towards a project that not only _functions_, but also has a certain visual appeal.
+- We felt that while Battleship was achievable in an object oriented language like C++, we wanted to strive towards a project that not only _functions_, but also has a certain visual appeal.
 - While certain compromises were made to meet the required deadline, we still feel as though our software represents a unique take on the classic _**Battleship**_ game.